lvjiaxuan/github-action-templates/README.md

 ## Update dependencies

-### Ways of defining the user's email, which is a required param.
+### Ways to set the user's email, which is a required param.

 1. A hard code on inputs.
 Recommend using GitHub's [noreply email](https://github.com/settings/emails).
-2. If no `inputs.email` is provided, auto-detect `vars.ACTOR_EMAIL` by default.
-Reference to actions secrets and variables :point_right: https://github.com/{actor}/{repo}/settings/secrets/actions .
+2. If `inputs.email` isn't provided, the `vars.ACTOR_EMAIL` will be read.
+Refer to actions secrets and variables settings :point_right: https://github.com/{actor}/{repo}/settings/secrets/actions .

 > [!TIP]
 > :point_right: [cron syntax help](https://crontab.guru/examples.html)